istio/istio.io/content/es/docs/overview/dataplane-modes/index.md

 Istio supports two main {{< gloss "data plane mode">}}data plane modes{{< /gloss >}}:

 * **sidecar mode**, which deploys an Envoy proxy along with each pod that you start in your cluster, or running alongside services running on VMs.
-* **ambient mode**, which uses a per-node Layer 4 proxy, and optionally a per-namespace Envoy proxy for Layer 7 features.
+* **ambient mode**, which uses a per-node capa 4 proxy, and optionally a per-namespace Envoy proxy for capa 7 features.

 You can opt certain namespaces or workloads into each mode.